-There are no studies available which investigate the potential carcinogenic effect or chronic toxicity of tellurium dioxide.
-In a sub-chronic oral toxicity study in rats according to OECD TG 408 and GLP (RL1 according to registrations dossier) no evidence of potential carcinogenic effects was observed (no neoplastic lesions or other irreversible effects) (ECHA Dissemination, 2018).
+There are no studies available which investigate the potential carcinogenic effect or chronic toxicity of tellurium.
+Also for the read-across substance tellurium dioxide no studies investigating carcinogenic effects were identified.
+In a sub-chronic oral toxicity study with the read-across substance tellurium dioxide in rats according to OECD TG 408 and GLP (RL1 according to registrations dossier) no evidence of potential carcinogenic effects was observed (no neoplastic lesions or other irreversible effects) (ECHA Dissemination, 2018).